KSP-KOS/KOS/doc/source/structures/misc/colors.rst

           - the alpha (how opaque: 1 = opaque, 0 = transparent) component of the color
         * - :HTML or :HEX
           - string
           - the color rendered into a HTML tag string i.e. "#ff0000".
-This format ignores the alpha channel and treats all colors as opaue.
+This format ignores the alpha channel and treats all colors as opaque.

 Examples::